hobuinc/silvimetric/docs/source/tutorial.md

 # The shatter process will pull the config from the database that was previously
 # made and will populate information like CRS, Resolution, Attributes, and what
 # Metrics to perform from there.
 This will split the data into cells, perform
-# the metric method over each cell, and then output that information to TileDB
+# the metric method over each cell, and then output that information to the
+# selected backend.

 def sh(b, tile_size):
     sh_config = ShatterConfig(tdb_dir=db_dir, date=datetime.datetime.now(),